Galois closures and elementary components of Hilbert schemes of points: Trivial negative tangents for quotients by minimal degree socles

 \section{Trivial negative tangents for quotients by minimal degree socles}

-In this section, we prove Theorem \ref{thm:TNT-min-deg-socle-quotient-of-gc} which implies Theorem \ref{thm:main2}.
-We then end the section with a proof of Corollary \ref{cor:main2}, giving a formula for how large we may take the value of $r$.
+In this section, we prove Theorem \ref{thm:main-higher-gc-socle} and Corollary \ref{cor:main-higher-gc-socle}, giving a formula for how large we may take the value of $r$.
+We begin with two examples showing that condition \ref{socleodd} in Theorem \ref{thm:main-higher-gc-socle} is neither vacuous or superfluous.